University of Reading cookie policy

 Data protection

 If you will be processing personal data in your research, you are advised to consult University guidance on Data Protection and Research.
 Here you can find a Data Protection Checklist for researchers, which you should use as part of your planning process.
 A sample information sheet and consent form are also provided.
-You should acquaint yourself with the University's Data Protection, Encryption and Remote Working policies, which can be found on the Information Compliance Policies web page.
+You should acquaint yourself with the University's Data Protection, Classification, Encryption and Remote Working policies, which can be found on the Information Compliance Policies web page.

 Contact us